Table of Contents

 Key Contributions of Louis Agassiz in Paleontology

-- However, he focused too much on glaciers, being the main driving mechanism that changed the Earth’s geology, that he rejected the very idea of evolution.
+- However, he focused too much on glaciers, the main driving mechanism that changed the Earth’s geology, so he rejected the idea of evolution.

 Further Reading: Berkeley Journal.